thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## # ℹ 60 more rows
 ```

 Brilliant!
-Now we have a tidy, long-style table that can be used with ggplot.
+Now we have a long-style table that can be used with ggplot.

 ## the pipe (%>%) {-}